Subject Intent: Why Law?

 What are lessons like in this subject?

-Throughout the course, there is a variety of different teaching methods used to support learner’s knowledge and understanding.
+Throughout the course, there is a variety of different teaching methods used to support learners’ knowledge and understanding.
 The lessons concentrate on varied retrieval techniques and group activities.
 The subject is taught using legal case law and students use this knowledge to apply to scenario-based activities.
+Due to the nature of the subject, discussions and debates occur often.
+Learning is continued outside the classroom by regular visits to the local courts.
+Furthermore, we organise guest speakers including members of the legal profession and the National Crime Agency.

 What our